BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 !battle(["Fulgor", :VOLCARONA, 0], "Dark Crystal Cavern")

-A fight against one excellent Pokémon, but I'm sure you can find a way to defeat it by now.
+A fight against one strong Pokémon!
 Pick up the *Catching Charm: Ruby* here, as well as the hidden *Fire Stone* and *Ability Capsule*.
 Talk to the sunburst thing in the top right side of the room to battle and catch **Larvesta**!

 Exit the cave.
 You can fly out from the Ridge.